 - Small lung nodules

 In addition to the Division of Thoracic Surgery, consultations can also be obtained via the Center for Thoracic Cancers at the Mass General Cancer Center.
 The lung cancer research program, supported by Mass General thoracic surgery, is a multifaceted effort designed to understand thoracic cancer biology, discover novel agents and improve treatment.

 Mass General is among the first to create a multidisciplinary thoracic oncology clinic.
 Our team approach ensures that each patient benefits from an individualized, coordinated treatment plan involving thoracic oncology experts from a wide array of specialties, including:

 - Social workers and caseworkers, all of whom work exclusively to treat patients with thoracic cancers

 - Thoracic surgeons, medical oncologists and radiation oncologists

-Our clinicians work together with the patient and his or her primary care physician to create a coordinated treatment plan for all aspects of care.
+Our clinicians work together with the patient and their primary care physician to create a coordinated treatment plan for all aspects of care.
 We work with the patient and their referring physician throughout treatment to ensure the best possible outcome.

 Innovative Approaches to Cancer Treatment

 Our program is a national leader in the treatment of thoracic cancers.
 We were the first to pioneer several of the surgical procedures and radiation therapies, and targeted therapies used to treat these cancers, and we continue to advance the field of cancer medicine with new techniques and research.
 We treat thousands of patients annually, and studies show that such .